 Hemlock’s preference for cool, moist, undisturbed interior forest conditions means it’s now more prevalent outside of Ottawa.
 Large, mature trees can be found at Gillies Grove, Blakeney Rapids, Shaw Woods, the Riverside Trail (Almonte), and Gatineau Park.
-Within City of Ottawa boundaries you can find large specimens in the greenbelt at Bell Centennial Woods and Alan Gordon Triangle, and at Trillium Woods along Shirley’s Brook by the bridge, Billberry Creek in Orleans, and in Fitzroy Provincial Park.
+Within City of Ottawa boundaries you can find large specimens in the greenbelt at Bell Centennial Woods and Alan Gordon Acadian Forest, and at Trillium Woods along Shirley’s Brook by the bridge, Billberry Creek in Orleans, and in Fitzroy Provincial Park.

 Here are selected photographs with location coordinates in iNaturalist:

 https://www.inaturalist.org/observations/8513519 – shows Hemlock and Balsam Fir side by side.

 https://www.inaturalist.org/observations/8449656– young green cones.

 https://www.inaturalist.org/observations/5458016 – old growth hemlock at Gillies Grove.

 https://www.inaturalist.org/observations/9953144 – 100 foot Hemlock in Lanark County.

 https://www.inaturalist.org/observations/9922186 – one of many large Hemlock at Bell Centennial Forest.